 Canada and Mexico Land Borders

-According to the White House, the new rule regarding international travel will apply to those entering the U.S. via air and land borders.
-As with air travelers, all visitors entering the U.S. via the Canada or Mexico land border starting November 8 will need to be fully vaccinated, and must provide a negative coronavirus RT-PCR test within three days of travel to the USA.
+According to the White House, the rules regarding international travel will apply to those entering the U.S. via both air and land borders.
+As with air travelers, all visitors entering the U.S. via the Canada or Mexico land border starting November 8 will need to comply with the same vaccination and testing requirements as those in place for travelers arriving by air.

 U.S. Visa Appointments